How To Get A No-Credit-Check Apartment In NYC?

 Guarantors and co-signers serve the same purposes when renting an apartment with a bad credit score.
 The difference is that guarantors are primarily companies that you worked with.
 They sign a lease protecting the landlord from your failure to pay as required.
 If you do not pay your rental fee, they reach your guarantor, who pays on your behalf.

-On the other hand, a co-signer is similar to the guarantor.
+On the other hand, a co-signer is similar to a guarantor.
 They tend to have a personal relationship with you.
 They are parents, siblings, relatives, or friends in most cases.
-The co-signor or guarantor sign your lease contract.
-With this, the landlord has security of where they can get their payment when you fail.
+The co-signor or guarantor signs your lease contract.
+With this, the landlord has the security of where they can get their payment when you fail.

 Guarantors sign the lease agreement for you at a fee.
 Not everyone is trustworthy.
 For this reason, they make you pay some fee to serve as security for them.
 In this case, you have no option but to pay your rental fees promptly.